FishyStix12/Kali-Terminal-Themes-2023/README.md

 <br />
 The change.term.theme.V1.2.sh script is a script to help users make their own Kali Linux Themes on their System! <br />
 <br />
-Thank you for using my scripts, and I hope you have Hacky Holidays!
+Thank you for using my scripts, and I hope you have great Hacky Holidays!